 This exhibition challenges our concept of rubbish and shows that these lost and forgotten objects can be transformed into something new and beautiful.

-On display in Lancelot Link from Monday 7 September to mid-January 2021 and there is no need to book beforehand.
+On display in Lancelot Link from Monday 7 September to 30 October 2020

-Free entry via the Cathedral on way system.
+Free entry via the Cathedral one way system.

 Please note that facecoverings are now mandatory within the Cathedral and surrounding indoor areas unless you are exempt.
 Please adhere to social distancing guidelines when visiting this exhibition.